-Jordan “The Dunk King” Kilganon is one of the biggest names in the dunker community, and for a good reason.
+Jordan “The Dunk King” Kilganon is one of the biggest names in the dunk community, and for a good reason.

 His unbelievable performances, including the one during the NBA All-Star Game, made even the league’s stars jump out of their seats, with some of them going as far as calling him the best dunker that’s ever lived.

-In this comprehensive review I’m gonna be answering these questions and give you the real, unbiased truth about whether or not Bounce Kit is worth your time and money.
+In this comprehensive review I’m gonna be answering these questions and give you the real, unbiased truth on whether or not Bounce Kit is worth your time (and money).